-Valley Artists Inc is a dynamic & innovative community theatre group located in the Wollombi Valley, Lower Hunter NSW.
+Valley Artists Inc is a dynamic and innovative community theatre group with twenty years of performance history within the Wollombi and Laguna Valleys, Lower Hunter, NSW.

-Valley Artists is a non-profit organisation surviving solely on ticket sales, enthusiastic members and the generosity of local sponsorship (our yearly sponsors dinner is a must-do on the valley’s social calendar).
+VA is a non-profit organisation existing through ticket sales, enthusiastic members and the generosity of local sponsorship (our yearly sponsors dinner is a must-do on the valley’s social calendar).

 Workshops we’ve conducted include acting, voice, Commedia del’ Arte, street theatre, sound, lighting, make-up and stage management.
 We regularly sponsor members to attend NIDA (National Institute of Dramatic Art) to improve or add skills.
 This then filters throughout the company.
 Our productions have travelled outside the valley and we performed annually at the Wollombi Festival (1998-2002).

 “Valley Artists is a good name for a group of artists who live and work in valley.
 It would be a good name for a company that puts on plays and theatrical productions.
 And it is.
 But it’s a lot more than both of those things.
 It’s a community that has become an institution, with a reputation for putting on entertainment of the highest quality and standards.
 They’re a good mob, these Valley Artists.
 They’re organised and they’re professional.
 And they’ve made a name for themselves.